All Episodes

 It's called a morph board.

-A morph what what I don't still to this day don't know what a morph board is, but I'm gonna find out, and I'm gonna find the best one that they make, and I'm gonna send it over to your house, okay?
+I don't still to this day don't know what a morph board is, but I'm going to find out and I'm going to find the best one that they make and I'm going to send it over to your house, okay?

 How's that?